The Beginner’s Guide to Tempo Run Training

 To learn more about the history of the half marathon, check the following:

-What’s a Good Half Marathon Finish Time?
+What’s a Good Finish Time for a Half Marathon?

 The great thing about running is that “good” is relative.